Tag Archives: 257 Blackjack

 Next, it was time to start load development.
 Which requires making brass from something else, the easiest seemed to be Hornady 6.5 4S cases, they were cut, sized, annealed, then cut again, sized again, turned, and annealed.
 The finished product is a beautiful fat and short little case, it looks like the X47 after an all you can eat 24 hr buffet.

-Mine is only the third rifle chambered in the Two-Fifty-Seven Blackjack so load data was based entirely from what Blackjack bullets had tried in theirs.
-I tried several different powders, including H4350, H4831SC, but I ended up getting the best velocity with Alliant RL 26.
-With 56 grains of powder, I was getting just shy of 3300 feet per second.
 Fireforming these fat little cases gave some slight variation in velocity, but that didn’t surprise me.
 I did quite a bit of testing with loads back and forth, which is a tedious process with such a limited supply of brass in which I was so heavily invested.
-Magnum primers seemed to give the cartridge too much of a pressure spike, and excessive wear to the cases, so I backed down to just a Large Rifle primer, which significantly softened the blow.
-This change still gave me adequate velocity, but also saved my brass from being ruined prematurely, and eased in extraction from the chamber.
-The Ace likes to run right around 3200FPS from the Blackjack, and that’s just fine with me.
+Magnum primers seemed to give the cartridge too much of a pressure spike, and excessive wear to the cases.
+This forced me to back down to just a Large Rifle primer, which significantly softened the blow.

 A typical group from the 257 Blackjack, including a true coldbore shot (left) and four followup shots.

-With no shortage of space here in the Rockies, I decided to get the Blackjack out to some significant ranges.
-I wanted to see how well my projections panned out, and see how close the trajectory lined up with my ballistic computer Trasol.
 My first distance conquered was 1025, this after confirming a fairly rough zero in the dirt at 150 yards.
 From there I dialed the indicated 5.3 MRAD, and closed the bolt.
 One of my favorite things about shooting that far, is the nice delay you have to get a good clear sight picture to watch the impact.
 The first impact was a touch low, so I corrected the .2 and fired again, making perfect elevation on impact.
 I then shot it at 1250 yards where it was slightly ahead of the predicted dope, and I had to dial back down half a MIl to get on target.
-I then stretched it out to just a few hundred feet shy of a mile, and 12.8 MRAD was just the ticket for that range.
-For the naysayers, that is two MIL’s ahead of the 220 grain 300 RUM I was testing a few months back.
-And at 1600 yards, the Blackjack is 300FPS faster than the RUM, and only 60 pounds of energy less than the RUM.
-These are of course estimations made by my ballistic calculator, but they appear to be spot on based on the data I’ve shot to within a reasonable margin of error.

 Shooting these 25 caliber heaters through this carbon wrapped barrel can heat it up quick.
 This rifle was purpose-built to be a hunting rifle, so barrel heat is of little concern.
-Rare is the occasion that I shoot more than a couple shots, so the weight savings are far more valuable to me in a hunting rifle.
+Rare is the occasion that I shoot more than a couple shots.
+So the weight savings are far more valuable to me in a hunting rifle.

 One of the many concerns I am hearing from people about this project is the old “barrel burner” comment.

 Another concern I have heard from many is about feeding.
 Short and fat cartridges tend to have feeding issues, especially with steep shoulders like the Blackjack.
 But to my gratification, I have yet to have a single malfunction.
 It smoothly feeds from an old beater AICS magazine, which will hold seven of these handsome dandies.
-Whether the first, or last round from the mag, these hop right into the chamber without any hangups.
-And single feeding is no problem either, if you just toss them in with a bit of forward motion, so they clear the blunt breach of the barrel, the bolt closes smoothly.

 Bolt knob detail.
 The 257 Blackjack was initially to be called the 257 Pit Boss, I decided to honor the original name by memorializing it here.

 A wildcat cartridge is an adventure wrapped in hundred dollar bills, but it is not without its fun and excitement.
-I am not even close to being done with the 257 Blackjack, hunting season is just around the corner, and I fully intend on putting the Blackjack’s talents to work.
-With both deer and elk to harvest this fall and winter, the downrange energy, and resistance to wind, this lightweight but potent little rifle is a perfect candidate for these rugged Rocky Mountains that have become my winter range.
-With any luck, brass will be commercially available within the next few months from at least one reputable manufacturer.
-Reamers and dies will also soon be available from Blackjack Bullets website, so it may not be too long before this little cartridge is made an honest one.
+I am not even close to being done with the 257 Blackjack.
+Hunting season is just around the corner, and I fully intend on putting the Blackjack’s talents to work.

 The Pit Boss has since received its scope upgrade, the US Optics F25X